-W. Parsons Todd purchased “the Old House” from George Macculloch’s great-grandson, Henry Wise Miller, in 1949.
-The purchase price was $10,000 for the twenty-room house and three acres.
-Although dearly loved, the house had become a burden to the family.
-The restoration expenses totaled more than $100,000 in the first eighteen months of the project.
+W. Parsons Todd (1877-1976) purchased “the Old House” from George Macculloch’s great-grandson, Henry Wise Miller, in 1949.
+Todd paid $10,000 for the twenty-room house on three acres and put more than $100,000 into the site’s restoration.

 Mr. Todd incorporated Macculloch Hall Historical Museum (MHHM) as a nonprofit museum in 1950.
 An avid private collector, he actively built his collections of American and British fine and decorative arts, which included carpets, porcelain, presidential material, and the work of political cartoonist Thomas Nast (1840-1902).
 Todd also sought to preserve local history through his collections.
 At the auction of the Twombly Estate in 1955, built by Florence Vanderbilt Hamilton Twombly in the 1890s, Todd acquired two easy chairs, three chandeliers, a rug, a pair of urns, more than sixty pieces of Crown Derby porcelain, and the monumental painting Landscape with Fowl.

 Todd’s strong business background and foresight insured Macculloch Hall Historical Museum’s longstanding success.
 In the 1950s he advocated for a museum membership program to encourage public involvement.
 When a Board-appointed committee developed a furnishing plan based on recommendations from curators at the Metropolitan Museum of Art, Mr. Todd was prepared to “accept the decision of experts and resell or place whatever pieces were discarded.”